 Water is essential for survival.
-Yet many of us drink contaminated water that could make us sick.
-Even when water is cleaned by municipalities, minerals such as fluoride are added to the water.
+Yet, many of us drink contaminated water that could make us sick.
+Even when municipalities clean water, minerals such as fluoride are added to the water.

 We did extensive research on the best types of water filters and the best brands to bring you a comprehensive list of the best fluoride water filters for your home.

-They range vastly in the type of filtration provided and cost to ensure that you receive a broad-spectrum look so you can make an educated decision on what type of water system you want in your home.
+They range vastly in the type of filtration provided and cost to ensure that you receive a broad-spectrum look to make an educated decision on what type of water system you want in your home.